nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

         monitor --description "Kafka Write"
     ```

-1. The pipeline will take aproximately 2 minutes to complete.
-We can check the number of lines in the outut file:
+1. The pipeline will take approximately 2 minutes to complete.
+We can check the number of lines in the output file:
     ```bash
     wc -l ${MORPHEUS_ROOT}/.tmp/val_kafka_sid.jsonlines
     ```

-1. Once all `2000` rows have been written, return to the first Kafka terminal and stop the consumer with Cntrl-C.
+1. Once all `2000` rows have been written, return to the first Kafka terminal and stop the consumer with Ctrl-C.

 1. Verify the output with, expect to see `25` un-matched rows:
     ```bash